spacelift-io/user-documentation/docs/concepts/stack/deleting-a-stack.md

 # Deleting a Stack

-// TODO: actualize the deletion copy
-When you are ready to delete your stack, you can do so by navigating to your stack settings and clicking on the delete button.
-You will get a warning first to let you know that deleting this stack does not delete any of the resources that this stack manages.
+When you are ready to delete your stack, you can do so by navigating to the Stack deletion tab in your stack settings.
+You will get a choice to keep or delete any of the resources that this stack manages.
+Then after typing the stack name for the deletion confirmation click on the delete button.

 ![](<../../assets/screenshots/stack/settings/stack-deletion_form.png>)